Is Coconut Oil All It's Cracked Up To Be? Get The Facts On This Faddish Fat

 And while enthusiasts point out that coconut oil is rich in antioxidants, there is little evidence that once the oil is refined, which is how most of us buy it in the store, those properties are retained.

-Some research suggesting that saturated fight might be more neutral than previously thought has caused a few to question the AHA and the government's recommendations on saturated fat.
+Some research suggesting that saturated fat might be more neutral than previously thought has caused a few to question the American Heart Association and the government's recommendations on saturated fat.

 But Lichtenstein and many others are not convinced.
 She says those studies did not take into account the kinds of foods replacing saturated fats in the diet, and that the saturated fat factor trumps the potential benefits of coconut oil.